terazus/curated-tools/new_python_project.md

 # Let's get started!

 ## Create a new repo on GitHub
-First you want to head to GitHub. com and create a new project.
-Enter a project name, check the "Add READ ME file" option, and select the python template for the gitignore file.
+First you want to head to GitHub and create a new project.
+Enter a project name, check the `Add README file` option, and select the python template for the gitignore file.
 Finally select licence.
 We suggest:
 - MIT for libraries (https://choosealicense.com/licenses/mit/)
 - AGPL for applications and services (https://choosealicense.com/licenses/agpl-3.0/)